If you are interested in applying for the program, please visit the

 Summary of Admission Process

-- Applicant starts application to the Graduate School and the IDE program (click here if you apply for a joint program).
+- Applicant starts application to the Graduate School and the IDE program (click here if you want to apply for a joint program).
 Applications open August 15

-- Applicant gathers all required materials, requests letters of reference, completes standardised tests and writes the personal statement
+- Applicant gathers all required materials, requests letters of reference, completes standardized tests and writes the personal statement

 - Submission of the application by the deadline as published on the Graduate School web site